Code-Institute-Submissions/MS1-Wellness-Centre/README.md

 ### **Features**

+The site will be responsive on all devices.\
 The header/navbar and footer will be featured across all pages.
 They will not be fixed.\
 The pages will scroll on all devices.\
 A moving image gallery (carousel) welcoming the user to the site.\